choyiny/cscd01.com/src/content/coursework/group-presentation.md

 Each person must have an equal speaking opportunity.

 ## Part 2: Architecture Review Board (10%)

+Due Date: Meeting must be done by October 18th

 After collecting the information you need in Part 1 and making decisions as a team, you must schedule a 15-minute ARB meeting with your TA.